Supercurrent Growth in Nonequilibrium Superconductors: Enhanced THz reflectivity

-{\em Enhanced THz reflectivity}--- Since supercurrent amplification leads to amplified current, it may lead to enhanced reflectivity of light on a nonequilibrium superconductor~\cite{mitrano16,cantaluppi,buzzi,rowe23,Averitt.2001, Hoegen.2022}.
+Because supercurrent growth of a nonequilibrium superconductor implies that the transient state acts as a gain medium, it may lead to enhanced reflectivity of light ~\cite{Rajasekaran2016Parametric, mitrano16,cantaluppi_pressure_2018,buzzi,rowe23,Averitt.2001, Hoegen.2022}.
 This is confirmed by the numerical results of the reflectivity shown in Fig.~\ref{fig:rf}.
 To model the finite penetration depth $d$ of the pump, we use the spatial profile $\sigma\left(z; t,t^{\prime}\right)=e^{z/d}\sigma_{\mathrm{s}}(t,t^{\prime})+(1-e^{z/d}) \Theta(t-t^{\prime}) n_{s0}e^2/m$ for the optical conductivity.
-It interpolates from the nonequilibrium surfuce with $\sigma_{\mathrm{s}}$ from \equa{eq:mfoc} at $z=0$ to the equilibrium superconducting bulk at $z \ll -d$, see right inset of Fig.~\ref{fig:rf}(b).
-Because the reflectivity is computed for frequencies below the gap of a dirty superconductor with $\gamma_{\text{i}} \gg \Delta$, the normal fluid contribution is neglected, see Appendix~A. One finds that the reflectivity is enhanced for nonzero penetration depths (red and blue lines) compared to the equilibrium reflectivity (black line).
-Notably, the reflectivity exceeds unity for a range of frequencies which is forbidden in equilibrium systems, see Appendices CD for analytical understanding.
-In summary, we have elucidated that the mechanism of supercurrent amplification relies crucially on the electron-impurity and electron-phonon scattering.
-This changes the common intuition that impurities may only attenuate the current.
-A nonequilibrium two-fluid optical conductivity is derived from the Boltzmann kinetic equation.
-We further predict its interesting consequences that possibly explain existing experiments: the ultrafast Meissener effect~\cite{fava}, and an amplified optical reflectivity exceeding unity~\cite{buzzi,Hoegen.2022}.
-Future directions include similar effects in the fluctuation dominated nonequilibrium superconductors~\cite{Lemonik.2018, suntt, Eckstein.2021, Wang.2021}, and other novel consequences of supercurrent amplification such as amplification~\cite{Sun.2016} of collective modes including the superfluid plasmons~\cite{Sun.2020_collective, Gabriele_non-linear_2021, Sellati_Josephson_plasmon.2023, Sellati_Josephson_plasmon.2025, Zhang_2D_spectroscopy.2023, Salvador_2D_spectroscopy.2024, taherian_probing_2025} and the Carlson-Goldman mode~\cite{Carlson.1975, Sun.2020_collective}.
+It interpolates from the nonequilibrium surface with $\sigma_{\mathrm{s}}$ from \equa{eq:mfoc} at $z=0$ to the equilibrium superconducting bulk at $z \ll -d$, see right inset of Fig.~\ref{fig:rf}(b).
+Because the reflectivity is computed for frequencies below the gap of a dirty superconductor with $\gamma_{\text{i}} \gg \Delta$, the normal fluid contribution is neglected.
+One finds that the reflectivity is enhanced (red and blue lines) compared to the equilibrium reflectivity (black line).
+Notably, the reflectivity exceeds unity for a range of frequencies which is forbidden in equilibrium systems.